mjpernot/package-admin/README.md

     - use_arg = True
     - use_uri = False

+  * Notes for auth_mech configuration entry:
+    - NOTE 1:  SCRAM-SHA-256 only works for Mongodb 4.0 and better.
+    - NOTE 2:  FIPS 140-2 environment requires SCRAM-SHA-1 or SCRAM-SHA-256.
+    - NOTE 3:  MONGODB-CR is not supported in Mongodb 4.0 and better.

   * If connecting to a Mongo replica set, otherwise set to None.
     - repset = "REPLICA_SET_NAME"
     - repset_hosts = "HOST_1:PORT, HOST_2:PORT, ..."
     - db_auth = "AUTHENTICATION_DATABASE"

-  * Notes for auth_mech configuration entry:
-    - NOTE 1:  SCRAM-SHA-256 only works for Mongodb 4.0 and better.
-    - NOTE 2:  FIPS 140-2 environment requires SCRAM-SHA-1 or SCRAM-SHA-256.
-    - NOTE 3:  MONGODB-CR is not supported in Mongodb 4.0 and better.
+  * If using SSL connections then set one or more of the following entries.
+This will automatically enable SSL connections.
+Below are the configuration settings for SSL connections.
+See configuration file for details on each entry:
+    - ssl_client_ca = None
+    - ssl_client_key = None
+    - ssl_client_cert = None
+    - ssl_client_phrase = None

 ```
 cd config